 There’s a gene buried inside most every metal freak that sparks a craving to become an instrumental force in lifting the veil on the most unknown underground bands that should be on everyone’s radar.
 This most commonly concludes with the overselling of a lot of mediocre acts, which obviously isn’t the worst offense, but it adds to an already deafening din and promotes the modern “single use” culture that results in people spending about an hour with any one album before permanently moving on to the next thing.
 This is not one of those cases.

 Affirmative: Bulgaria’s Obsidian Sea could probably be considered more underground than a progressive doom band comprised entirely of eyeless moles, but there is absolutely nothing even close to mediocre that could be tacked to what gets delivered through this, their third full-length in ten years of existence.
-Truth of the matter, the band hasn’t released a bad record to date, but Strangers does what Obsidian Sea does better than most anyone else who’s attempting to do similarly.
-And that thing they do is doom—traditional, hazy, slightly off-kilter doom that owes as much to Sabbath as it does Paul Chain’s Alkahest.
-These songs are drifty, shadowy and periodically trippy, and as is often the case with three-piece acts such as this, everyone gets an equal share of the spotlight, even if you’re most likely to walk away remembering vocalist / guitarist Anton Avramov’s fret sorcery.
-Strangers isn’t just good, it might just end up being the super secret underground doom smash hit that no one’s really talking about but should.
+Truth of the matter, this band hasn’t released a bad record to date, but Strangers does “slightly weird” doom better than most anyone else who’s attempting to do similarly.
+This is traditional, hazy and slightly off-kilter doom done in a way that owes as much to Sabbath as it does a record like Paul Chain’s Alkahest.
+The songs are drifty, shadowy and periodically trippy, and as is often the case with three-piece acts such as this, everyone gets an equal share of the spotlight, even if vocalist / guitarist Anton Avramov’s fret sorcery is likely to stand out the most.
+Strangers isn’t just good, it just might end up being the super secret underground doom hit that no one’s really talking about but should.
 [CAPTAIN]

 PYÖVELI – NO SPEED LIMITS